 The most important role of the cox is to ensure the safety of the crew whether that is during an outing in avoiding hazards or in a race with appropriate overtaking manoeuvres.
 Steering the boat is another critical role as it can be the difference between an impressive performance in a race and a disappointing one.
 Equally, the right call at the right time can spur the crew onto digging even deeper into their energy levels and coming up trumps when others are fading.

 UCLBC has a variety of boats meaning coxes have the opportunity to try their hand in both stern-loaders (where they sit at the back) and in bow-loaders (where they sit at the front) and in both fours and eights.
-The crews and coaches assist coxes’ development so that even complete novices are confident and regularly competing in races by the end of the year.
+The Coxswain Captain and coaches assist coxes’ development so that even complete novices are confident and regularly competing in races by the end of the year.